qvieth/mynote23/Practical-Audio-Visual-Chinese-1.md

 ## III.
 Single and Double 了with Time Spent
 - use once -> past simple
-- after verb and end of sentence -> past present
+- after verb and end of sentence -> present perfect
   - 已經

 **NOTE**: